Orthogonal polynomials of several variables: Discrete orthogonal polynomials of several variables

-{\it Further results and references}.
-The multivariate Krawtchouk polynomials were first studied in \cite{M} and the Hahn polynomials on simplex were first studied in \cite{KaMc}, both are associated with linear growth model of birth and death process.
-Biorthogonal (not mutually orthogonal) Hahn polynomials were found in \cite{Trat-a}.
-The Meixner and Krawtchouk Hahn polynomials were studied in \cite{Trat-c} and they can be deduced as limits of the Hahn polynomials (\cite{Trat-c, Trat2}).
+where $A_\nu$ is the coefficient of $\delta_{\nu,\mu}$ in \eqref{HanhVndOrtho}, and they satisfy the same difference equation as in \eqref{HahnSimplexDQ}. \paragraph{Further results and references}\quad The multivariate Krawtchouk polynomials were first studied in \cite{M} and the Hahn polynomials on the simplex were first studied in \cite{KaMc}.
+Both classes of polynomials are associated with linear growth model of birth and death process.
+Biorthogonal systems of Hahn polynomials were found in \cite{Trat-a}.
+The Meixner and Krawtchouk polynomials were studied in \cite{Trat-c} They can be deduced as limits of biorthogonal or orthogonal Hahn polynomials (\cite{Trat-c, Trat2}).
 For example, for $Q_\nu$ in \eqref{HahnVnd} and $K_\nu$ in \eqref{Krawtchouk},